 We learn that the idea of capitation funding is that District Health Boards and (as an offshoot of that) Primary Health Organisations should receive a funding allocation that is determined not only by how many people there are in the region, but that amount for each person should be weighted according to certain parameters about the person.
-For example, if the person lives rurally then a certain amount extra for that person because of the higher cost involved in rural delivery.
-Older people and younger people also have higher health needs, and so an extra amount for those features of their demographic.
-Because Māori have worse health outcomes than non Māori District Health Boards should also gain an extra amount for these people.
+For example, if the person lives rurally then the DHB or PHO receives a certain amount extra for that person because of the higher cost involved in rural delivery.
+Older people and younger people also have higher health needs, and so an extra amount is allocated for the DHB or PHO for having more of these people in their region or enrolled in their practice.
+Because Māori have worse health outcomes than non Māori District Health Boards gain an extra amount for these people.
 This is the idea of capitation funding - the idea of funding per person with an adjusted amount on the basis of such factors as their age and ethnicity.
 The idea was that because health outcomes are worse for Māori (but we have a duty to work to change that because of history / the Treaty) the government should give DHBs and PHOs more money for having Māori people.
 Presumably, because these extra funds were supposed to be used to achieve better health outcomes for Māori.